 Project coordinators and scientist-mentors will support teachers as they engage students in a groundwater curriculum with a focus on monitoring well water for arsenic and sharing data with their communities.
-Below are existing curriculums and activities teachers can draw upon.
+Below are existing curricula and activities teachers can draw upon.

 - Developed at the University of Maine Mitchell Center, Get Wet! brings collaborative environmental research focused on safe drinking water into the classroom.